hcixaitutorial/hcixaitutorial.github.io/index.md

 ## Goal of the Tutorial

-The tutorial will answer the following questions:
+We will address the following questions:

 - **What is Explainable AI (XAI)?**

     What are the focuses of XAI work in Machine Learning and HCI communities?
-What problems does XAI address?
+What problems does XAI solve?

 - **Why is XAI important?**

     What are the motivations for XAI work?
 What applications or situations need XAI?

+- **How to explain?**

+    What are the state-of-the-art XAI techniques?
+How do they work?
+How to determine their suitability for different AI applications, users and contexts?

+- **Where to start with developing XAI?**

+    What tools are available for implementing state-of-the-art XAI techniques?
+Where to find relevant technical or educational resources?

+- **What is next?**
+    What are the important questions yet to be addressed?
+What are some promising future directions?